 Depending on how familiar you were with our 2019 map, you may notice that very little has changed between the 2019 and 2020 indexes.
 Of the four states that have new grades this year: Montana has moved down from a "D" to an "F," Colorado - which has teetered between "C" and "D" over the last few years - is back to being a "D"-ranked state, Kansas has moved up in our rankings and is now a "C" ranked state, and after a year ranked as a "B" New Hampshire moved back up to an "A" ranking, New Hampshire remains the only state to achieve an "A" ranking since RepresentWomen started the Gender Parity Index in 2014.

-Despite the many achievements made by women after the 2018 midterm elections, our 2019 Gender Parity Index Report found that women are underrepresented at the national, state, and local levels of government and that parity for men and women in elected office is unlikely to occur without structural changes in recruitment, electoral, and legislative rules.
+Despite the many achievements made by women after recent elections, our 2020 Gender Parity Index Report found that women are underrepresented at the national, state, and local levels of government and that parity for men and women in elected office is unlikely to occur without structural changes in recruitment, electoral, and legislative rules.

 “While there were some gains for women this election cycle- especially women of color, we are still very far from gender parity in government.
 We need a reference point to see what strategies are working to elect more women, and this index provides that baseline."